klust/SupercomputersForStarters/docs/C08_Accelerators/C08_S01_What_are_accelerators.md

     which support additional data formats that are very needed for scientific computing applications.
-The first product in this line is is also known as the GPU code named Ponte Vecchio that will be used in the USA Aurora supercomputer, which should become the second USA exaflop computer.
+The first product in this line is is also known as the GPU code named Ponte Vecchio that is used in the USA Aurora supercomputer, the second USA exaflop computer (albeit slightly slower than Frontier, the first one).
-    A future European pre-exascale system was planned to have a compute section with the successor of that chip, code named Rialto Bridge, but as that chip is cancelled it is not clear which GPU will be used instead.
+    One of the European pre-exascale systems was planned to have a compute section with the successor of that chip, code named Rialto Bridge, so that there would be large systems in Europe with NVIDIA, AMD and Intel GPUs, but as that chip is cancelled they switch to NVIDIA GPUs.

 -   The NEC SX Aurora TSUBASA has a more traditional vector computing architecture, but is physically also an expansion card that is put in a regular Intel-compatible server.
 It is special in the sense that the